 South Dakota man pursued for high speed before fatal crash

 YANKTON, S.D.
-(AP) — Authorities say a South Dakota man who caused a crash last week in which he and four other people were killed was being pursued for traveling at a high speed before the collision.
+(AP) — Authorities say a South Dakota man who caused a crash last week, killing himself and four other people, was being pursued for traveling at a high speed before the collision.